dharmab/8492sqdn.net/content/guides/hotas/index.md

 ![](images/vpc-ace-pedals.webp)

-### WINCTRL Orion Metal Flight Rudder Pedals
+### Winwing/WINCTRL Orion Metal Flight Rudder Pedals

-Good choice if you are bundling with other WINCTRL products to save on shipping.
+Good choice if you are bundling with other Winwing/WINCTRL products to save on shipping.

 ![](images/orion-pedals.webp)